pembriahmad/Bash-Crypt/README.md

 # Bash-Crypt

-Tool for encryption and descriptions file bash script
+Tool for encryption and descriptions file shell script
+#python2

 # How To Installations